Chalchiuhnenetzin

-This is an article about one queen.
-Names similar to her are that of deities Chalchiuhtotolin and Chalchiuhtlicue and queen Chalchiuhcozcatzin.

-Chalchiuhnenetzin ("noble jade doll"; chal-cheeoo-neh-NEH-tseen) was an Aztec princess of Tenochtitlan, and a Queen consort of Tlatelolco by marriage to Moquihuix of Tlatelolco.
+Chalchiuhnenetzin ('noble jade doll'; chal-cheeoo-neh-NEH-tseen) was an Aztec princess of Tenochtitlan, and a Queen consort of Tlatelolco by marriage to Moquihuix of Tlatelolco.
 She is foremost known in history for the famous legends about her lovers.

 Biography

 Family

 She was a daughter of prince Tezozomoc and his cousin, princess Atotoztli II.

 She was the sister of the emperors Axayacatl, Tizoc and Ahuitzotl and the aunt of Moctezuma II and Cuitláhuac.

 Marriage

 Chalchiuhnenetzin married Moquihuix (d.
 1473), king of Tlatelolco, an altepetl, or city-state.
 She had a son with him, Axayaca, named after her brother.

 Moquihuix neglected Chalchiuhnenetzin, preferring the company of other women.
 Reportedly, he was not attracted to her because she "was quite thin, was not fleshy".
 He gave the gifts sent to her by her brother to his mistresses, relegated Chalchiuhnenetzin to the position of a concubine, gave her only simple coarse clothing and had her sleeping in a corner; reportedly, he also beat her.

 The ill treatment she was subjected to angered her brother, and was given as the reason for why the Aztecs attacked the Kingdom of Tlatelolco in 1473.
 Her spouse died in the Battle of Tlatelolco, and Tlatelolco was conquered by her brother Axayacatl.
 After the war she returned to her brother's court.